simphony/simphony-mayavi/doc/source/mayavi2.rst

 =======

-The Simphony-Mayavi library provides a plugin for Mayavi2 to easily create mayavi ``Source`` instances from SimPhoNy CUDS containers and files.
+The Simphony-Mayavi library provides a plugin for Mayavi2 to easily create mayavi ``Source`` instances from SimPhoNy CUDS datasets and files.

+Any CUDS datastet can be adapted as a mayavi ``Source`` using :class:`CUDSSource <simphony_mayavi.sources.cuds_source.CUDSSource>`.
+If CUDS datasets are to be loaded from a
+CUDS native file, it maybe easier to use :class:`CUDSFileSource <simphony_mayavi.sources.cuds_file_source.CUDSFileSource>` which does the loading for you.
+Similarly, if the CUDS datasets are from a SimPhoNy engine wrapper, :class:`EngineSource <simphony_mayavi.sources.engine_source.EngineSource>` may be used.
+All of these ``Source`` objects provide an :func:`update <simphony_mayavi.sources.cuds_source.CUDSSource.update>` function that allows the user to refresh visualisation once the CUDS dataset is modified.

 With the provided tools one can use the SimPhoNy libraries to work inside the Mayavi2 application, as it is demonstrated in the examples.